JanaJarecki/Psychometric-testing-platform-human-cognition-probabilistic-decisions/README.md

 # Psychometric Testing Platform - Risk Cognition with Goals
 *Also known as risk-sensitive foraging task.*

-This project contains production code for a behavioral choice study task on cognition in probabilistic situations (aka decisions under risk).
+This project contains a production code for a web-based digital behavioral choice paradigm to test human cognition in probabilistic situations (aka decisions under risk).

 # Authors
 Jana B. Jarecki